How does this medication work? What will it do for me?

 Blood pressure and heart rate: This medication may cause an increase in blood pressure and a decrease in heart rate.
 If you have increased blood pressure (hypertension) or a low heart rate, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Cataracts: Cataracts have been reported in children treated with ivacaftor without lumacaftor.
+Cataracts: Cataracts have been reported in children treated with this medication.
 Your doctor may recommend eye examinations before and during treatment with this medication.

 Kidney function: The safety and effectiveness of ivacaftor-lumacaftor have not been established for people with decreased kidney function or end-stage kidney disease.
 If you have severely decreased kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Liver function: People taking ivacaftor-lumacaftor may have changes in liver function that produce abnormal liver test results.
+Liver function: People taking ivacaftor-lumacaftor may have changes in liver function that produce abnormal liver test results and may result in liver damage.
 Your doctor may recommend regular liver tests while you are taking this medication.
 If you have severe changes in liver function, your doctor may recommend that you take a lower dose of this medication or stop taking it altogether.

 Liver disease or reduced liver function may cause this medication to build up in the body, causing side effects.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition and how your medical condition may affect the dosing and effectiveness of this medication.
 Your doctor will perform regular tests to check your liver function while you are taking this medication.